 For a more polished and sturdy feel, consider a laminated cardstock cover.
 Lamination adds a layer of protection and can give your cover a vibrant glossy or a smooth matte finish.
 You can even print on both sides of the cover stock to include extra information, like a table of contents or contact details.
 These finishing touches create a durable and impressive final product that represents your brand well.

-Picking the Right Coil Color and Size
+Selecting the Perfect Coil Color and Size

 While it might seem like a small detail, the coil itself is another opportunity for customization.
 Most people default to black, but plastic coils are available in a wide range of colors.
 Choosing a coil that matches your brand’s color palette is a simple way to create a cohesive and polished look.
 This small touch shows a high level of attention to detail and can make your document stand out.